“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Oh the normal criteria, loyalty to the firm, reliability,

-professionalism, knowledge of neuronal modalities, sequencing concepts,
+professionalism, knowledge of neuronal modalities,

 and in your case a family tragedy...”